Scoobi-wisdoom/Algorithms-illuminated/README.md

 # Overview
-his README is about notes on Algorithms courses of below:
+This README is about notes on Algorithms courses of below:
 -  [coursera - Divide and Conquer, Sorting and Searching, and Randomized Algorithms](https://www.coursera.org/learn/algorithms-divide-conquer?specialization=algorithms).
 - [coursera - Graph Search, Shortest Paths, and Data Structures](https://www.coursera.org/learn/algorithms-graphs-data-structures/).